ShellRechargeSolutionsEU/ocpp/README.md

  * the TCP port to listen on, as a constructor argument

  * The OCPP version to use, as a constructor argument (I'm too lazy to worry about version negotiation right now)

  * Her own logic for how to handle and send OCPP messages over the connections to this server.
-She should specify this as a method `connectionHandler` that gets an endpoint for sending outgoing requests as an argument, and returns to the server component an endpoint for handling incoming requests and close or error events.
+She should specify this as a method `handleConnection` that gets an endpoint for sending outgoing requests as an argument, and returns to the server component an endpoint for handling incoming requests and close or error events.